 If you are testing with networks, follow all the steps to enable a network for testing.

-Finally, enable an ad unit for testing, but notice that the Test Mode section of the page has both an Integration test and a Production test mode.
+Finally, enable an ad unit for testing, but notice that the Test Mode page has both an Integration test and a Production test mode.

 To run a production test:

-Toggle the Select switch next to the line items from which you want to serve live ads to your test device.
+Toggle the Enable switch next to the test device from which you want to serve live ads to your test device.